Blue Eyes (TV series)

 Blue Eyes (original title Blå ögon) is a Swedish political drama television series created by Alex Haridi.
 The programme focuses on two female leads against the backdrop of the rise of a far right political party, Trygghetspartiet (the Security Party.)

-Haridi's inspiration for the show came from election gains made by the Swedish Democrats and from shows such as The Wire and Homeland.
+Haridi's inspiration for the show came from election gains made by the Sweden Democrats and from shows such as The Wire and Homeland.
 The show was a ratings success, attracting over 1 million viewers in Sweden.

 Critics considered the Security Party to be too similar to the Swedish Democrats, leading to complaints to the broadcasting regulator.

 As Blue Eyes – and with English subtitles – the series was available on demand from Channel 4 TV as part of its Walter Presents service and occupied the Friday 9pm slot on Channel 4's More 4 channel during April and May 2016.
 It was also broadcast in Australia on SBS.
 The series was released on home video (DVD and Blu-ray) in Sweden in 2015, and on DVD in the United Kingdom.